How to Build a Niche Website That Can Make $5000+ a Month

 Google Adsense Earnings

-Now that I’ve dangled that tempting carrot in front of you, let’s dive into how to actually make a site like that happen.
+But now that I've shown you my niche website example, and dangled that tempting carrot in front of you, let's dive into how to actually make a new site like that happen.

-The massive guide that you will find below includes everything you need to know to build your very first niche website.
-However, there is a lot of content there, so I’d like to provide just a quick overview of the process.
+This massive guide includes everything you need to know to build your very first niche website, monetized with a display advertising network, Amazon affiliates, or other affiliate marketing deals.
+However, there is a lot of content there, so I'd like to provide just a quick overview of the process.

-Consider this like a table of contents for how to build a niche website from scratch:
+Consider this a table of contents for how to build a niche website from scratch:

 - Brainstorm general market and broad niche ideas